-- It’s absolutely fine to put breastmilk that's been pumped at different times on the same day into the same pot.
-Don’t be alarmed if you notice that it has separated into layers after being stored for a while – this is just the hindmilk and foremilk.
-Just give it a shake before you offer it to your baby.
+It's handy to note that it’s fine to put breastmilk that's been pumped at different times on the same day into the same pot or pouch, and don’t worry if it's separated into layers after being stored – this is normal (it's just the hindmilk and foremilk).
+All you need to do is give it a swirl to re-mix before you feed your little one.

 To protect breast milk from temperature changes as the door opens and closes, don’t store breast milk in the fridge or freezer door.

 When freezing breast milk, it's a good idea to leave a 2.5cm gap at the top of the container for expansion.

 It's easiest to freeze milk in individual feed quantities of 60 – 125ml or 2 to 4 oz. (until you know how much your baby has per feed), then it's ready to be defrosted when needed.
 You can also store smaller quantities of around 30ml for days when your baby is feeling extra hungry!

 How to label breast milk

 You should always label the milk's container with the date and time the milk was expressed, so you can use the oldest batch first.
 It can help to add a 'use by' date too, and if your baby is going to have the milk at a childminder’s or nursery, clearly add their name and ask your care provider if they have any other requirements for how it should be labelled or stored.

 If you're going to freeze the milk, it’s also handy to write the amount on because milk can expand once frozen and it can be tricky to see just how much you've got.

 How long can you store breast milk in the fridge or freezer?